Humble Administrator’s Garden — Reclusion Culture in Poetic "Mountain and Water" Garden

-Classical Bridge Xiao Fei Hong in Humble Administrator’s Garden, Photo by Tingyuqinfeng.
+Classical Bridge Xiao Fei Hong, Photo by Tingyuqinfeng.

-Wang Xianchen, the founder of the Humble Administrator's Garden, was a brilliant guy born into an official family and won good scores in Imperial Examinations.
+Wang Xianchen, the founder of the garden, was a brilliant guy born into an official family and won good scores in Imperial Examinations.

-However, his smartness and family's political legacy didn't give him a bright career.
-Instead, after years of diligent work, he was accused of some charges, got framed up, and punished.
+However, his smartness and his family's political legacy didn't give him a bright career.
+Instead, after years of diligent work, he was accused of some charges, framed, and punished.

-He considered himself as a failed politician, therefore, he named his garden the Humble Administrator's Garden after an ancient poem.
+He considered himself a failed politician; therefore, he named his garden the Humble Administrator's Garden after an ancient poem.

-After the garden was finished, Wen Zhengming, a famous scholar, artist, and calligrapher, who was believed as an important designer of the Humble Administrator’s Garden, painted beautiful sceneries, wrote poems and articles about the garden.
+After it was finished, Wen Zhengming, a famous scholar, artist, and calligrapher, who was believed to be an important garden designer, painted beautiful sceneries and wrote poems and articles about Zhuozheng Yuan.

 Part of Wen Zhengming's Painting of Humble Administrator's Garden in 1533 — The Metropolitan Museum of Art

-The widespread of Wen Zhengming's paintings and poems made the garden become more and more famous.
+The widespread of Wen Zhengming's paintings and poems made the garden more and more famous.

 After Wang Xianchen passed away, his son lost the garden in gambling to the Xu family, who then lived there for about a century.